Karen Eliot

 Karen Eliot is a multiple identity, a shared pen name that anyone is welcome to use for activist and artistic endeavours.
 It is a manifestation of the "open pop star" idea within the Neoist movement.
 The name was developed in order to counter the male domination of that movement, the most predominant multiple-use names previously being Monty Cantsin and Luther Blissett.

-Karen Eliot was not born, she was materialised from social forces, constructed as a means of entering the shifting terrain that circumscribes the ‘individual’ and society.
-She reminds us that everything we do on the Internet has an impact on our real life and has consequences far from social networks.

-Examples of use

 The experimental composers and artists David Chokroun, Aydem Azmikara, André Éric Létourneau, Marc Couroux, Engram Knots, and Vanessa Grey have used "Karen Eliot" to collectively and anonymously write musical compositions during and throughout their lifetimes.
-According to writer Eldritch Priest, as a composer "Karen Eliot belongs to nobody and is no one…the collective nature and schematic indirection of 'Karen Eliot' circulates her contradictions and inconsistencies in a way that keeps doubt and the status of her reality in play."
+According to writer Eldritch Priest, as a composer "Karen Eliot belongs to nobody and is no one...the collective nature and schematic indirection of 'Karen Eliot' circulates her contradictions and inconsistencies in a way that keeps doubt and the status of her reality in play."
 Many of André Éric Létourneau's radio-art works are also signed by Karen Eliot.